vercel/next.js/docs/api-reference/next/streaming.md

 # next/streaming

-The `next/streaming` module provides streaming related APIs to port the existing functionality of Next.js app to streaming scenarios or assign users ability to interact much easier with React Server Components.
+The experimental `next/streaming` module provides streaming related APIs to port the existing functionality of Next.js apps to streaming scenarios and facilitate the usage of React Server Components.

 ## unstable_useWebVitalsReport

 Next.js provides an App component level function `reportWebVitals` for tracking performance metrics, checkout [measuring-performance](docs/advanced-features/measuring-performance) for more details.
 With moving to server components, you might have a pure server side custom `_app` component which doesn't run client effects.

-With this API, you're able to track web vitals metrics through this hook in client components.
+With the new `unstable_useWebVitalsReport` API, you're able to track web vitals metrics in client components.

 ```jsx
 // pages/_app.js